 Make sure the TREBLE controls for each channel are set at "0".

-at "0" (or higher) in order to learn how the lower frequencies leave
+(or higher) in order to learn how the lower frequencies leave

 the dipole and bounce off the wall behind the speaker.
+But for

-But for now, by turning the bass down you are simply removing
+are so small, by turning the bass down you are simply removing

 the longer wavelengths from your auditory test.
-Please see my frequency-to-wavelength chart HERE.
+Please see my